27 Mobsters With The Weirdest Mob Nicknames

 Frank “Skids” Caruso

-Frank Caruso was a mobster who work within the Chicago Outfit during the 1950’s era.
-Not much is known about Frank, or his unusual nickname of “Skids”, was it to do with sliding his car?
-Or something else?
+Frank Caruso operated within the Chicago Outfit during the 1950s era.
+Not much is known about Frank, or his unusual nickname of “Skids.”
+Was it to do with sliding a car?
+Or something else entirely?
+The origin remains unclear — one of the more genuinely mysterious entries on this list.

 Anthony “Tony Ducks” Corallo